 - Snippings of fresh herbs

-QUICK RATATOUILLE Heat oil in a large non-stick skillet on medium high til shimmery.
-Add onion and garlic, cook til just soft.
-Add eggplant, zucchini, pepper and anchovies as prepped, stirring often.
-Add tomato and vinegar; let cook til vegetable are done and liquid cooked out.
-Season to taste and transfer to warm dish.
-Lightly wipe out skillet.
+QUICK RATATOUILLE Heat the oil in a large non-stick skillet on medium high until shimmery.
+Add the onion and garlic, cook until it's just soft.
+Add the eggplant, zucchini, pepper and anchovies as prepped, stirring often.
+Add the tomato and vinegar; let cook until the vegetables are done and the liquid has cooked off.
+Season to taste.
+If you're making omelettes right away, transfer to a warm dish to keep warm.
+You can use the same skillet for making the omelettes, just wipe it clean with a paper towel.
+If you're making the Quick Ratatouille ahead of time, refrigerate it until ready to start the omelettes, you may want to rewarm the mixture before adding any to an omelette, a quick minute in the microwave will do fine.

-OMELETTES Whisk egg, egg white(s), water and mustard.
-For each omelette, heat same skillet on medium, add egg, swirl to cover entire bottom, sprinkle with salt, let cook until beginning to firm.
+OMELETTES Whisk the egg, the egg white(s), water and mustard.
+For each omelette, heat the same skillet on medium, add the egg mixture, swirl the skillet to spread the egg mixture across the skillet's entire bottom.
+Sprinkle the egg with salt and let cook until beginning to firm.
 Place a scoop of ratatouille on one half, then fold other half over top.
 Continue cooking another minute or two.

 TO SERVE Sprinkle with cheese and herbs if using, and serve immediately.